coder06082005/Task-Manager-with-Progress-Tracker/README.md

 A **Task Manager web app** built using **HTML, CSS, and JavaScript (Local Storage)**.
 This app helps users **add, edit, complete, delete tasks** and track their daily progress visually with a progress bar.

+## 🔗 Live Demo

+Experience the Task Manager application live in your browser:-  http://task-manager-with-progress-tracker-eight.vercel.app

 ---

 ## 🌟 Features